squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

 In both cases, the reasoning is performed by the fresh tactic on the message equality hypothesis :g:`Meq` whose negation must initially be proved.
-To be able to use (split and) fresh, we first project the goal into into one goal for the left projection and one goal for the right projection of the initial bi-system.
+To be able to use (split and) fresh, we first project the goal into one goal for the left projection and one goal for the right projection of the initial bi-system.

 .. squirreltop:: all